Chori88/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The script that delete file not with .js in the directory and its subfolders
+The script that display all directories and subdirectories in the current directory